 The Agency is required to maintain operating permits for its small power production and solid waste management facility.
-The NYSDEC Part 360 Operating permit expired in July 2011.
-The Agency submitted a timely renewal application and is now operating under the State Administrative Procedures Act while the permit is under NYSDEC review.
+The NYSDEC Part 360 Operating permit expires February 2025.
 The Title V Air Control permit has been renewed and runs through October 2021.